placecell.behavior#

 Correct perspective distortion from overhead camera parallax.

-A jump is detected when the frame-to-frame displacement exceeds threshold_px.
-Jumped frames have their x/y replaced by linearly interpolated values from the surrounding good frames.
+Flagged frames have their x/y replaced by linear interpolation from the surrounding good frames.

 Parameters: